 States like Florida could enforce penalties including 12 months in prison and/or fines up to $2,500 while New York sees this act as an egregious crime with a potential sentence of up to 7 years alongside associated fines.

-Moreover, these weights can inflate if it’s deemed a third-degree felony—a scenario usually seen when leaving the scene of a fatality accident—where minimum fine starts from $2,500 coupled by at least one year behind bars.
+Moreover, these weights can inflate if it’s deemed a third-degree felony—a scenario usually seen when leaving the scene of a fatality accident—where the minimum fine starts from $2,500 coupled with at least one year behind bars.

 These crucial laws and punishments underline why drivers must face their accountability during unfortunate moments instead of choosing unlawful escape; doing so intensifies the original problem into life-altering complications carrying heavy financial burdens and sapped freedom due to time spent incarcerated.